Winamac, Indiana: The Memorial Swinging Bridge

-The Winamac Town Park is home to a large suspension bridge called the "The Swinging Bridge" over the Tippecanoe River.
+The Winamac Town Park is home to a large suspension bridge called "The Swinging Bridge" over the Tippecanoe River.
 This bridge was dedicated on July 4, 1923, in honor of soldiers and sailors from the Civil War onward.
 It has since been a popular local attraction, serving as the subject of many greeting cards and photoshoots since its dedication.

 In 2020, the "Light Up Our Legacy Project" began, hoping to raise money to install LED lights on the bridge.
 The goal was reached, and the bridge underwent renovations through early spring of 2023, with the goal of unveiling the lights on July 4, 2023.

 Geography

 According to the 2010 census, Winamac has a total area of 1.36 sqmi, all land.